Pkittipat/Pkittipat/README.md

 - ⚡ Fun fact: ...
 -->

-- Keep simple, testable and do not repeat these are my coding rules
+**Keep simple, testable and do not repeat these are my coding rules**
+- Testcase should be specific before start coding.